Museum of Military History, Vienna: Hall III – Hall of Revolutions (1789–1848)

 Emperor Joseph II fought the last Ottoman War of the Habsburg monarchy together with the Russian troops of Empress Catherine II of Russia.
 This conflict, too, ended with the capture of Belgrade in 1789, at the moment when revolution broke out in France, heralding the downfall of the French monarchy.
-The French king and his wife Marie Antoinette lost their throne and their lives during the revolution.
+King Louis XVI and his wife Marie Antoinette lost their throne and their lives during the revolution.
 At the same time, however, began the rise of the man who would dramatically transform Europe's political map: Napoleon Bonaparte.
 The Hall of Revolutions is dominated by the battles of Austerlitz, Würzburg, Aspern, Deutsch-Wagram, and Leipzig, and by the Tyrolean Rebellion of 1809 led by Andreas Hofer.
 A highlight of the exhibition is the world's oldest remaining military aircraft, the French war balloon "L' Intrépide", captured by Austrian troops at the battle of Würzburg on 3 September 1796.
 The large paintings by Johann Peter Krafft (Archeduke Karl and his staff at the battle of Aspern and Victory declaration in the battle of Leipzig) impressively illustrate the events of these turbulent times.